We celebrate the Holy Eucharist each Sunday at the 9 a.m. and 11 a.m. services.

 Variations on our Typical Sunday…

 We want to nourish and grow the hearts and souls of all those who come to us, so we work hard to find creative ways to worship.
 Twice a year – in the winter and in the summer – we have a theme Sunday.
-This past February we had Harry Potter Sunday, with music from the Hogwarts choir, sermons about the power of discovering your gifts and how the power of love and light can overcome the powers of Darkness.
-Even our coffee hour featured chocolate frogs, Bertie Botts Every Flavour Beans, butter beer, trivia prizes and a photo booth!
+We have had Harry Potter Sunday, with music from the Hogwarts choir, sermons about the power of discovering your gifts, and a coffee hour that featured chocolate frogs, Bertie Botts Every Flavour Beans, butter beer, and a photo booth!
 Click here to watch our video invitation!
-Last summer, we wore capes and costumes and talked about our super powers on Super Hero Sunday.
 Our first theme day was on an appropriately cold February day in 2015, when we had Frozen Sunday.
-It was so much fun, that we followed up last winter with Star Wars.
+Since then, we’ve had themed Sundays for Star Wars, super heroes, Moana, The Lion King, Beauty and the Beast, and even The Sound of Music!
 These days aren’t JUST fun (for kids of all ages).
 They employ an ancient technique to use modern stories and myths to help teach the stories of God.
 And on the third Sunday of every month, it’s LEGO my Bible, as kids of all ages listen to a Bible story and respond with LEGOs (and DUPLOs!) after the 9:00 service!